CatoConroy/Zoopedia/README.md

 A basic website that serves as an animal encyclopedia and forum.
 Built using HTML, CSS, and Javascript.
-Eventual plans to integrate the ReachJS library.
+Eventual plans to integrate the ReactJS library.